What goes into a Will?

 There are a number of roles to fill within your Will.
 For instance, your executors are those people responsible for administering your estate.
 They should therefore be someone you trust, and someone you think would be able to handle that responsibility.
 Parents should consider who would look after your children if you were no longer around (guardians).

-It is helpful to have a list of names and addresses of people you want mentioned in your Will.
+It is helpful to have a list of names and addresses of people you want to be mentioned in your Will.